previous next up top

 -- Just ('x',3)

 A format descriptor is built by connecting primitive descriptors (such as lit "string" , int , char) with (^) .
 Whereas sprintf $ lit "Hello world" has the type String , sprintf $ fmt3 has the type Char -> Int -> String .
 Likewise, the type of the consumer of the values parsed by sscanf varies with the format descriptor.
-We see that sprintf and sscanf indeed use exactly the same format descriptor, which is a first-class value.
+Our sprintf and sscanf indeed use the same format descriptor, fmt3, which is a first-class value.

-Our implementation is based on the observation of Hinze (`Formatting: a class act' JFP 2003) that the format descriptor is a `type transformer', a functor.
-For example, the format descriptor int is associated with a functor transforming a type t to a type Int -> t .
-Hinze represented functors in Curry style; the functor associated with int is then (Int ->) .
+The implementation is based on Hinze's observation (`Formatting: a class act' JFP 2003) that the format descriptor is a `type transformer', a functor.
+For example, the format descriptor int is associated with a functor transforming the type t to the type Int -> t.
+Hinze represented functors in Curry style: the functor associated with int is then (Int ->).
 We use a more direct, Church-style representation.
-Let us consider a type F a b where F is a binary type constructor, a is a type variable, and b is a type that may include one or more occurrences of a .
+Let us consider a type F a b where F is a binary type constructor, a is a type variable, and b is a type that may include one or more occurrences of a.
 Such F a b may be regarded a type abstraction, a type-level lambda-function.
-To apply the function to an argument, we unify a with the argument; the second parameter of F is the result of the application.
+To apply that function to an argument, we unify a with the argument; the second parameter of F becomes the result of the application.
+This idea comes from the encoding of lambda-terms in Prolog as pairs (X,body) whose first component is a logic variable.
+Even the standard lambda-notation is a fancy way of pairing a variable with the function body.

 Version